Guidance for interview panel members

 arrive as agreed with the Chair (at least 15 minutes before the first candidate is due to arrive for interview), to ensure that you have time to read any late arriving references, that you and all the panel members understand your roles, that you each have an agreed area of questioning and that you are working to an agreed set of criteria.

-have a list of core questions for all candidates based on the job description and person specification.
+decide who will ask which questions and how you will score candidates based on the job description and person specification.

 Questions and questioning style

 It is not unreasonable to ask different candidates different questions based on information in their application form, or in response to a previous answer.
 You should not however, ask male and female candidates different questions based purely on assumptions about their home circumstances, their family relationships, their sexuality, etc. or ask ethnic minority candidates questions based on ethnicity.